MaxMLgh/face-parsing.PyTorch/README.md

 Fork of: https://github.com/zllrunning/face-parsing.PyTorch

 # Required Dependencies
-Pytorch, jupyter, numpy, opencv-python, scipy, matplotlib
+Pytorch, jupyter, numpy, opencv-python, scipy, matplotlib, tqdm

 # Analysis
 To see the analysis clone the repository and run all 'Analysis.ipynb'.